|

 -

-BIO 212 - Ecology An introduction to basic principles of ecology, including ecosystem ecology, evolutionary ecology, major terrestrial and aquatic biomes, population and community ecology.
+BIO 212 - Ecology (WE) An introduction to basic principles of ecology, including ecosystem ecology, evolutionary ecology, major terrestrial and aquatic biomes, population and community ecology.
 Labs have an emphasis on those ecosystems found in the N.E.
 U.S. Field studies will emphasize the use of the scientific method and approaches used by ecologists in the field.
+This course is designated as a writing emphasis course (WE).

 Prerequisite- Corequisite Prerequisite: BIO 117 Principles of Biology I